EvgenKlo/rsschool-cv/cv.md

 phone: +7 (965) 543-83-33\
 ![](https://sun9-west.userapi.com/sun9-45/s/v1/if1/_zd5UML3sUPdHh5cr-m5RYw1Opd9wMM5Ly7rB2LM-9QCFk1-Ltf7A25-NTAzo4mUVkrOWoTJ.jpg?size=1080x1080&quality=96&type=album)
 ## About Me
 I am 33 years old.
-Until now, he has worked for 10 years in various car dealerships as a service consultant in the body repair department.
-I have absolutely no programming experience.
-I am just starting to explore this wonderful world and I understand that in fact I already really wanted to do just that.
-With difficulty figured out how to work in VS Code.
+I worked in a car dealership for 10 years.
+Performed the duties of a service consultant for the body repair department.
+Just completed a course on programming from RS School (JS / FRONT-END.
+STAGE 0).
+The course was excellent and I am very glad that one day my friend recommended RSS to me.
+I am just starting to get to know this wonderful world of programming and I understand that in fact this is what I have wanted for a very long time.
 I am ready to devote all my free time to learning programming and I am sure that I will succeed.
 ## Skills
 * HTML
 * CSS/SCSS/SASS
 * JavaScript
+* Webpack
 * Adobe Premiere Pro
 * Adobe Photoshop
 * Kompas 3D